Skip to main content

 Create and verify your VPC and CKS cluster

-In this section, you’ll apply your Terraform configuration to create your VPC and CKS cluster, verify the outputs, and download the resulting kubeconfig.
+In this section, you apply your Terraform configuration to create your VPC and CKS cluster, verify the outputs, and download the resulting kubeconfig.

 Apply your Terraform configuration

-Run the following commands to initialize your Terraform configuration, plan your changes, and apply your changes to create your VPC and CKS cluster:
+Initialize your Terraform configuration, preview the planned changes, and apply them to create your VPC and CKS cluster:

 terraform init